GPS Tracking Devices

-This category showcases GPS vehicle tracking for the safety and security monitoring of cars, lorries, caravans, boats, people, children, and other valuable assets such as horticulture equipment by utilising the latest GPS, GPRS, GSM, and WiFi location tracking technology.
+This category showcases GPS tracking devices for the safety and security monitoring of cars, lorries, caravans, boats, people, children, and other valuable assets such as horticulture equipment by utilising the latest GPS, GPRS, GSM, and WiFi location tracking technology.

-A selection of SMS tracking and LIVE tracking devices represent the very best surveillance products available today including real-time street tracking with full history and journey reports for fleet management to investigation operations, and SMS trackers and VIP People Tracking for more personalised tracking.
+A selection of SMS tracking and LIVE tracking devices represent the very best surveillance products available today including real-time street tracking with full history and journey reports for fleet management to investigation operations, and SMS tracking and VIP People Tracking for more personalised tracking.
 Both technologies utilise the GPS satellites and GSM network and are an accurate and reliable way to obtain a street level location using only a smartphone.

 VEHICLE TRACKING DEVICES

 This category highlights GPS car trackers for the security and surveillance tracking of vehicles, people, children, and valuable assets which utilise the newest A-GPS, GPRS and GSM location technology.

 All of our vehicle tracking systems showcase the latest products including Real Time street level location with full history and journey reports.
 SMS Vehicle Trackers and VIP People Tracking are fast becoming popular to provide a fast and reliable way to obtain a location using only a mobile phone – no computer is required.

 Good quality car trackers by design should be waterproof, compact in size and magnetic.
 Newer tracking devices utilise wireless charging technology which eliminates the need for an external USB connection port and can be charged simply by placing the device onto a wireless charging mat.

 Most car tracker devices are regularly used by the private investigator, the fraud industry, or by bailiffs as a way of monitoring the whereabouts of cars, motorbikes, caravans etc. Other companies such as car rental and container logistics shipping and company car related businesses use trackers from a safety aspect and to monitor fuel usage.
 As trackers get smaller in dimension and better in performance, the ability to track valuable small parcels across the globe, or ensure a VIP, small child, the elderly and lone workers are safe and well.